CyberZHG/CLRS/Chapter_19_Fibonacci_Heaps/problems.md

 > __*a*__.
 MINIMUM, which returns a pointer to the leaf with the smallest key.

+Choose the smallest child in each layer.

 > __*b*__.
 DECREASE-KEY, which decreases the key of a given leaf $$x$$ to a given value $$k \le x.key$$.

+Decrease the key and update $$x.small$$ upwards to the root.

 > __*c*__.
 INSERT, which inserts leaf $$x$$ with key $$k$$.

+Insert just like the insertion in B-trees and update $$x.small$$ is the inserted key is less than $$x.small$$.

 > __*d*__.
 DELETE, which deletes a given leaf $$x$$.

+Delete the key and recalculate $$x.small$$ upwards.
+Since an internal node has at most 4 children, which is a constant, it still runs in $$O(\lg n)$$.

 > __*e*__.
 EXTRACT-MIN, which extracts the leaf with the smallest key.

+MINIMUM and DELETE.

 > __*f*__.
 UNION, which unites two 2-3-4 heaps, returning a single 2-3-4 heap and destroying the input heaps.

+Based on problem 18-2.